-Simply taking a road trip is a great way to save money on travel costs.
-There are additional ways to save money while you’re on the road.
+Driving instead of flying is a great way to save money on travel costs.
+There are even more ways to save money on road trips.

-Summer is the time for road trips.
-Sure, some folks may be heading to the airport to take a flight on vacation, but a lot of us simply hit the road when heading out of Dodge.
+And while fall may not be the best time to plan a cross-country road trip, it is the season to drive over the river and through the woods to Grandmother’s house and all that jazz.
+Sure, some folks may be heading to the airport to take a flight for the holidays or a weekend getaway, but a lot of us simply hit the road when heading out of Dodge.

 We know that for our family, driving is a much more economical way to travel to most of the places we want to go.
-Since most of our vacations are within California, we take the cheaper route and just load up the Scourge.
+European travel excepted, most of our vacations are within California, so we take the cheaper route and just load up the Scourge.
 We save on transportation to our destination as well as avoid paying car rental fees once we get there.

 Besides taking your own wheels, there are a number of other things you can do to save money on road trips: